 Other members of your household, including those who do not have any symptoms, need to stay at home and not leave the house for 14 days.
 This 14-day period starts from the day when the first person in your house became ill or if they do not have symptoms, from the day their test was taken.

 If a child develops one or more of the symptoms of Coronavirus (see above) at The Firs, we will make sure that they are cared for in a separate room to the other children until they can ve picked up.
 The Guidance was updated on 10th September and if a child needs to go home for this reason, we will need to ask parents/carers to pick up any sibling as well.

 We will contact the parents/carers of any children in the same 'bubble' (class or year group) if there is a suspected case and we will inform you of the test result.
-Rest assured that in the event of a positive test result, we will liaise with out local public health team / Public Health England, to take appropriate steps, including asking close contacts to self isolate.
+Rest assured that in the event of a positive test result, we will liaise with the DfE helpline staff / Public Health England, to take appropriate steps, including asking close contacts to self isolate.
 We will make sure that parents/carers are kept informed as promptly as possible.

 Anyone with symptoms of coronavirus should book a test, including children under the age of 5 years.
 Anyone experiencing a new, continuous cough; high temperature; or a loss of, or change, in their normal sense of smell or taste (anosmia) can book a test.

 1. At the end of the summer term, we wrote to parents/carers to set out some of the key details regarding our planned provision at the beginning of term in September.
 See letter 'Full Reopening of Firs Sept 20' below.